Myrronth/symbol-and-artboard-organizer/README.md

 ![Organized page with symbols and artboards](assets/screenshots/symbols-and-artboards.png?raw=true)

 ## Install with Sketch Runner
-With Sketch Runner, just go to the `install` command and search for `[plugin name]`.
+With Sketch Runner, just go to the `install` command and search for `Symbol and Artboard Organizer`.
 Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
 [Download Runner here](http://www.sketchrunner.com).